 Please contact David Stein, Watershed Coordinator at 515-232-0048 if you are interested in learning more!

-For the educational/outreach portion of the Squaw Creek project, we host field days, demonstration days, create educational materials, publish a quarterly newsletter, and submit routine news releases to the local media.
+In addition to our work with farmers, we raised awareness of soil health and water quality among people of all ages, across the watershed, by hosting field days, demonstration days, creating educational materials, publishing a quarterly newsletter, and submitting news releases to the local media.
 View our watershed education library here!